VK00071-00085-2x1v

 My last subject this productive morning at 10:13am, with purple owl's clover, California goldfields, Bigelow's coreopsis, filaree, recurved larkspur, tidy tips, phacelia, saltbush, and the Temblor Range.

-However this afternoon, instead of that diversion, I was intent to reach Antelope Valley with still some time to do photography.
-That turned out to be a quite fortunate choice even after stopping for an hour in Taft at the Albertsons supermarket, for perishable food/drinks, ice, and lunch and also gasoline.
 By 3:30pm, I reached the SR138 areas northeast of the state park.
-Along SR138 to the west, had passed plenty of familiar areas I then expected I might be exploring the following day, Saturday.
+Along SR138 to the west, had passed plenty of familiar areas with orange poppy expanses, I then expected I might be exploring the following day, Saturday.
 Then out on unnamed dirt roads, I reached a truly excellent lush green Antelope Buttes hilly zone, parked, and before going to work, phoned D in Colorado, who had been considering driving out, with an update to conditions.
-To better understand where these below landscapes are:
+To better understand where these below landscapes are, below is an enhanced caltopo dot com USGS topo map with a few added magenta text numbers.

-Below was the Copernicus.eu satellite image on March 10, 2026 that I used to understand where the flowers were.
+Below is the Copernicus.eu satellite image on March 10, 2026 that I used to understand where flowers were.
 The nearby state park had a mediocre bloom despite good rainfall.
-I suspect that was because its seed bed had been depleted during a recent year when seeds germinated but died due to drought without producing seeds.
+I suspect that was because its seed bed had been depleted during a recent year when seeds germinated but died due to inadequate root moisture, without producing seeds.
 I won't be explaining exact locations I worked for the below photos, however, they are within the maze of dirt roads within Avenue D through F by 140th Street through 110th Street.
 The Ave D through D8 and 120th through 130th Streets had the most orange poppies.
 The average precipitation for these western Mojave Desert areas is 11.55 inches so this winter, much more had fallen though most occurred from just 3 storm periods with little otherwise.

 VK00443-00513-3x1v 9500x5200 pixels 3 frame 3 column 1 row 70 shot focus stack blend a6700 17-40mm @35.6mm